TeoTwawki/LandSandBoat/tools/README.md

 This tool creates or connects to the database defined in `../settings/network.lua`.
-It allows the user to backup or restore the database, import any `custom.sql` stored in `../sql/backups/`, and import the latest SQL files provided by LandSandBoat Development.
+It allows the user to backup or restore the database, import any `custom.sql` stored in `../sql/backups/`, and import the latest SQL files provided by InvaderXim Development.
 This tool also handles data migrations for character data.

 ## Price Checker